konradzagozda/twelve-factor-app-demo/README.md

 Sample modern application created to demonstrate full adherence to `The Twelve-Factor App` methodology.

-## Dependencies
+## Setting Up The Project

-Install following dependencies:
+1. Install following dependencies:

    - minikube
    - docker
    - python3.11
    - poetry
+   - pyenv
+   - git
+   - ansible
    - vscode (recommended)

-## Setting Up The Project

-Set up backend for your IDE:
+2. Run automation playbook that will scaffold project for you:

+   `ansible-playbook setup.yaml`

+3. Activate virtualenv

+   - in your IDE
-1. `cd backend && poetry install && poetry self add poetry-plugin-export && poetry shell`
+   - in your shell: `cd backend && poetry shell`
-2. move to root dir and activate pre-commit: `pre-commit install`

-Run the App:

-1. `./setup.sh` - it will boot minikube cluster and deploy all the components with reload on change

-If you close the terminal after running `./setup.sh` you can expose service once again using `minikube service backend-service --url -n simple-app` command
+4. Access backend service using `minikube service backend-service --url -n simple-app`

-Use `./execute.sh` to execute commands within the container e.g. `./execute.sh python manage.py migrate`

 ## Tests